olle/griddr/README.md

 else and used what we had in creative ways.

-I can vividly remember that alignment was hard if not impossible and padding/margin and borders, really made the job hard.
+I can vividly remember that alignment was hard if not impossible and padding/margin and borders, really made the job difficult.
 In order to align and float content, you had to resort to using hacks like `trans.gif`, a 1x1 transparent GIF, together with `width` or `height` attributes in order to stretch out cells where needed.
 I remember doing a left sidebar layout,